About

-I have been studying, training and practicing karate for almost 50 years, and teaching since 1985.
-I am currently ranked 8th Dan (Hachidan) Black Belt and holder of a Hanshi teaching title in traditional Okinawan karate.
+My enthusiasm lies in the practice and study of Okinawan traditional karate, and to help people discover a deeper understanding of their martial art, regardless of style or experience.
+I have been studying, training and practicing karate for over 50 years, and teaching since 1985, currently ranked 8th Dan (Hachidan) Black Belt and Hanshi, teaching in the Okinawan karate tradition.

 TRAINING